Minimax estimation of Functional Principal Components from noisy discretized functional data: Introduction

 \section{Introduction}

-Functional data analysis is a dedicated statistical framework considering that observed curve data are the realizations of random functions \citep{FV06,Ram,FR11}.
-Hence this framework is intrinsically infinite-dimensional.
-Functional Principal Components Analysis is a common method to reduce dimensionality of curve data \citep{Ram}, but can also be used as a pre-processing step for many statistical procedures \citep{Kalogridis,Goode,T.V.E,Wookyeong,won,seb}.
-In this setting, we observe $Z_1,\hdots,Z_n$, a sample of independent centered continuous functional variables taking values in $\L^2$, the set of squared integrable functions on $[0,1]$ with same distribution as a process $Z$ and with covariance operator $\Gamma$ defined by
+Functional Data Analysis (FDA) is a statistical framework dedicated to curve data that are supposed to be the realizations of random functions \citep{FV06,Ram,FR11}.
+Hence, in this framework, the infinite-dimensional nature of the process that generated the data is central to develop efficient estimation procedures.
+Functional Principal Components Analysis (fPCA) is a common method to reduce dimensionality of curve data and has been considered either as an exploration tool \citep{Ram} or as a pre-processing step for many statistical procedures \citep{Kalogridis,Goode,T.V.E,Wookyeong,won,seb}.
+In most theoretical works (see e.g. \cite{CJ10,CY12,Mas}) it is assumed that the functional data $Z_i(t)$ is observed for individual $i$ at all points $t$ in an interval (e.g. $[0,1]$).
+However, in practice, the $Z_i$'s are observed on a finite grid $t_{i,0},\hdots,t_{i,p_i-1}$ and can be corrupted by noise.
+Few theoretical works in the literature of FDA study the effect of the sampling scheme on the performance of the estimation procedures.